eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 A device POST its data to the "coaps://${host}/devices".
 Using query parameters enables then the S3 proxy function.

 - **write** writes the payload of the request to S3.
 Path is "s3://${devicedomain}/devices/${devicename}/".
 The subpath may be provided as argument.
 A "${now}", "${date}" and "${time}" will be replaced with the requests time.
 The default subpath is "${date}/${time}", which results in "s3://${devicedomain}/devices/${devicename}/${date}/${time}" as S3 path for each payload.

-- **series** write all lines of the payload starting with "!" concated to a single line to a series resource "s3://${devicedomain}/devices/${devicename}/series-${now-at-start}".
-Thus function is now obsoleted by the archive file.

 - **read** piggybacks a S3 read operation to a POST request.
 Default subpath is "config", which results in "s3://${devicedomain}/devices/${devicename}/config".
 ETAGs are supported to reduce the amount of data preventing transmission of a non-changed config twice.
 Read [S3Devices - Javadoc](src/main/java/org/eclipse/californium/cloud/s3/resources/S3Devices.java) for details.
 This function is intended to efficiently provide configuration to the device with the next request.